vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a VCH with the following configuration:

-- Specifies the image store, cluster, bridge network, and name for the VCH.
+- Specifies the image store and name for the VCH.
-- Specifies <i>vsphere_admin</i> in the `--target` option, to identify the user account with which to deploy the VCH.
+- Specifies <i>vsphere_admin</i> in the `--target` option, to identify the user account with vSphere Administrator privileges with which to deploy the VCH.
 - Specifies <i>vsphere_user</i> and its password in the `--ops-user` and `--ops-password` options, to identify the user account with which the VCH runs.
-The user account that you specify in `--ops-user` must exist before you deploy the VCH.
-For information about the permissions that the `--ops-user` account requires, see [Set Up the `--ops-user` User Account](set_up_ops_user.md).
+The user account that you specify in `--ops-user` must  is different to the vSphere Administrator account that you use for deployment, and must exist before you deploy the VCH.
-- Specifies a resource pool in which to deploy the VCH in the `--compute-resource` option and a port group in a network folder in the `--bridge-network` option.
-The resource pool and network folder must have the correct permissions, as described in [Set Up the `--ops-user` User Account](set_up_ops_user.md).
+- Specifies a resource pool in which to deploy the VCH in the `--compute-resource` option.
+- Specifies the full inventory paths to port groups in a network folder in the `--bridge-network` and `--bridge-network` options.

 <pre>vic-machine-<i>operating_system</i> create
 --target <i>vsphere_admin</i>:<i>vsphere_admin_password</i>@<i>vcenter_server_address</i>/dc1
---compute-resource cluster1/<i>resource_pool</i>
+--compute-resource cluster1/VCH_pool
 --image-store datastore1
---bridge-network <i>network_folder</i>/vch1-bridge
+--bridge-network <i>datacenter</i>/network/<i>network_folder</i>/vch1-bridge
+--container-network <i>datacenter</i>/network/<i>network_folder</i>/vic-containers:vic-container-network
 --name vch1
 --ops-user <i>vsphere_user</i>
 --ops-password <i>vsphere_user_password</i>
 --force
 --no-tlsverify
 </pre>

+For information about the permissions that the `--ops-user` account requires, and the permissions to set on the resource pool for the VCH and on the network folders, see [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).

 <a name="registry"></a>
 ### Authorize Access to an Insecure Private Registry Server ###